TobiasRisom/1BitObraDinnStyleDitheringShader/README.md

 The project comes with 2 scenes:

-**Obra Dinn Scene** - A 3D "museum" environment where the player can walk around and look at different setups and how they look with the shader, such as objects in- and out of shadow.
+**Obra Dinn Scene** - A 3D "museum" environment where the player can walk around and look at different setups and see how they interact with the shader, such as objects in- and out of shadow.

 **GreyScaleDemoScene** - A simple scene showing a greyscale texture.
 Vizualizes the dither effect.